PHA-10032 - Introduction to Pharmaceutical Sciences

 Recognise and apply appropriately the health and safety practices and policies required for a wide range of pharmaceutical science laboratory classes, including appropriate documentation: 1

-Demonstrate and apply the appropriate levels of numeracy and IT skills requisite for further study in pharmaceutical science at all levels to perform common scientific calculations with precision and accuracy: 1,2,3
+Demonstrate the ability to perform common scientific calculations with precision and accuracy.: 1,2,3

-Describe the basic aspects of formulation science related to drug distribution and drug action that are important in drug design and development, including the relative merits and demerits of the available forms: 2,3
+Describe the basic aspects of physical chemistry as they relate to formulation science and that are important in understanding drug action, design and development: 1,2,3

 Study hours

-Teaching: 68 hours lectures and workshops, lab debrief sessions and calculations classes; 35 hours chemical science (27) and pharmacology (8) labs
+54 hours of lectures and workshops, laboratory debrief sessions and calculations classes;

 School Rules